 The history of the MuseumsQuartier starts in the 18th century when Vienna’s imperial stables were designed and built by Austrian architect Johann Bernhard Fischer von Erlach.
 The newly designed stable complex was supposed to be a part of the so-called “Kaiserforum”, imagined as an urban core ensemble together with the Hofburg Palace, New Hofburg Palace, and the Museums of Art and Natural History.

 The baroque façade 400m in length, was completed in 1725.
 The Winter Riding Hall was completed in 1854 and this is now serving as the main courtyard of MuseumsQuartier.

-Since initial constructions of main elements in the 18th century, MuseumsQuartier area was work in progress and the latest one was completed recently (1998-2001) with the addition of modern museum buildings, such as MUMOK.
+Since the initial construction of the main elements in the 18th century, the MuseumsQuartier area was a work in progress and the latest one was completed recently (1998-2001) with the addition of modern museum buildings, such as MUMOK.